Inez and Vinoodh: Return to New York

 Inez and Vinoodh returned to New York permanently in 1994.
 Their list of editorial contributions includes fashion titles Vogue, Paris Vogue, Vogue Italia, W, Visionaire, Vanity Fair, Harper's Bazaar, L'Uomo Vogue, Vogue Hommes International, Vogue Nippon and Vogue China as well as style magazines Purple Fashion, Interview, V, V Man, Self Service, Another, Pop, i-D, Fantastic Man, and The Gentlewoman.

 Film

-The duo have shot supermodel Kate Moss while dancing to Michael Jackson's Billie Jean on film; they also directed Lady Gaga's 2013 music video for "Applause".
+The duo has shot supermodel Kate Moss while dancing to Michael Jackson's Billie Jean on film; they also directed Lady Gaga's 2013 music video for "Applause".
 They shot the single cover for "Applause" and shot single covers for other songs from Gaga's album Artpop.
 They were featured in her ArtRave and shot An Artpop Film.

 Retrospectives

 In 2010, Pretty Much Everything: Photographs 1985–2010, a retrospective exhibition of 300 works from 25 years' work was staged at FOAM Fotografiemuseum in Amsterdam.
 The show began its international tour in summer 2011 at the Bienal Pavilion in São Paulo, Brazil.